 Team Building Techniques: Moment of Truth #1 – Team Commitment to Their Assignments

 The first Team Building Technique Moment of Truth comes early, during the project planning phase when you’re building the plan and schedule.
-If you follow the best practices during this phase, you’ll work with your team to define their assignments, make clear the deliverable they will produce and how you will measure its acceptability.
+You’ll work with your team to define their assignments.
+You are clear about the deliverable they will produce and how you will measure if it is acceptable.
 You will document all that in a one-page work package so there is no confusion or misunderstanding.
 Finally, you’ll speak to their boss and pin down the team member’s availability for the assignment.

 Team Building Techniques: What Gets in the Way?

 Lots of things can destroy the success of this team building technique.
 Trust between you and the team member is a key component.
-Sponsors and lazy project managers who won’t do the work are one cause of problems.
+Sponsors and lazy project managers who won’t do their work are one cause of problems.
 These people need to take the risk of being wrong rather than hedge their bets with vague expectations.
 Here’s an example.
-Let’s say that during your project initiation meeting with the sponsor, he was quite clear about the required completion date and repeated it frequently.
-Savvy project managers always respond with, “I understand when you want the project done.
-But I won’t know if that date is possible until I understand exactly what you want, know how much work that will take and how many people I will have to do it.”
+Let’s say that during your project initiation meeting with the sponsor, he was quite clear about the required completion date and repeated it often.
+Successful project managers always respond with, “I understand when you want the project done.
+But I won’t know if that date is possible until I understand exactly what you want.
+Then I must determine how much work that will take and how many people I will have to do it.”
 The sponsor won’t like that answer, but it is the truth.
-A foolish project manager commits to the due date without having any of the information necessary to do so.
+A foolish project manager commits to the due date without having all of the necessary information.
 Effective Feedback

-As you get deeper and deeper into the project planning, it becomes glaringly obvious that finishing all these tasks by the executive’s due date is impossible.
-It’s not just tough, it’s mathematically impossible.
-Even with lots of overtime.
-So you are waiting for exactly the right moment to tell the executive that the date is impossible.
+As you get deeper into planning this example project, it becomes obvious that finishing all the tasks by the sponsor’s due date is impossible.
+It’s not just tough.
+Even with lots of overtime, it’s mathematically impossible.
+So you are waiting for exactly the right moment to tell the sponsor that their date is impossible.
 You are also hoping for a miracle breakthrough that will make the date feasible.
-So you work with the team members on estimating their tasks and start squeezing them on their estimates.
-Eventually you abandon their participation and just make the task durations hit the executive’s completion date.
+You’re working with the team members on estimating their tasks and starting to squeeze them on their estimates.
+Eventually you abandon their participation and just make the task durations hit the sponsor’s completion date.
 Team Types

 Bad Team Building Techniques: Due Date Determines the Schedule

 This is the dilemma of the first Team Building Technique Moment of Truth.
 You can confront the sponsor with the truth about the date and take the heat.
-Or you can yield to the temptation to continue postponing the confrontation and show the sponsor acceptable dates by backing into the schedule from his completion date.
+Or you can yield to the temptation to continue postponing the confrontation.
+In the latter situation, you show the sponsor acceptable dates by backing into the schedule from his completion date.
 You do this silly process by starting from the sponsor’s desired completion date and working backward.
-You pluck task completion dates from the sky like this, “Jack has to be finished by June 23 so Mary has to be finished by June 5th and Pearl has to be finished by May 19, etc..”
+You pluck task completion dates from the sky like this, “Jack has to be finished by June 23 so Mary has to be finished by June 5th and Pat has to be finished by May 19, etc.”

-When you are done with this exercise, you will have met the sponsor’s date constraint.
+When you are done with this exercise, you will have met the sponsor’s required date.
 Then you tell each team member when their assignment has to be finished.
 If anyone protests, you blame the sponsor directly or shrug and point up to the executive floor.
-This process lets the project schedule (on paper) finish precisely on the date the sponsor wants and that makes them happy, at least for awhile.
+This lets the project finish precisely on the sponsor’s due date, at least on paper.
+That makes the sponsor happy, at least for awhile.
 You may be thinking, “We’re smart and hard working; maybe we CAN finish by then.”
 Team Building

 This technique is widely used.
-In fact in some organizations, plucking dates backwards is a “Best PM Practice.”
-Of course these organizations also have 70% project failure rates.
-More to the point, the imaginary finish dates that were plucked from the sky cause you to fail at Project Team Building Moment of Truth #1.
+In fact in some organizations, plucking dates backward from a due date is their project management best practice.
+Of course these organizations have 70% project failure rates.
+More to the point, the imaginary finish dates that you plucked from the sky cause you to fail at Project Team Building Moment of Truth #1.
 The project team feels they have been plucked themselves.
 The younger and more innocent members of the team are discouraged, knowing that they will fail to finish on time.
 The more experienced team members also know they’ll finish late.
-But their experience tells them they will get to spend months after the project’s “finish” date cleaning up the mess that was frantically slapped together in the vain attempt to finish “on-time.”
+But their experience tells them they will get to spend months after the project’s “finish” date cleaning up the mess that was frantically slapped together to finish “on-time.”

 Worst of all, what kind of commitment do you get from your team with this kind of process?
-People who know they have no chance of hitting their “committed to” dates have little dedication or enthusiasm for their tasks.
-Even if you and the team use every ounce of creativity you have to squeeze the plan and develop shortcuts and innovations that slash the duration, 99.9% of the time these efforts will still fall short of the sponsor’s completion date expectation.
+People who know they have no chance of hitting their “committed” dates have little dedication or enthusiasm for their tasks.
+Even if you and the team use every ounce of creativity, you must squeeze the plan and develop shortcuts to slash the duration.
+99.9% of the time these efforts will still fall short of the sponsor’s completion date expectation.

 Team Building Techniques: Moment of Truth #2 – Handling Bad News

 Whatever happens during planing, every project next faces the second Team Building Technique Moment of Truth.
 It starts at an early project team meeting and continues until the project is complete.
-Here’s how t goes.
+Here’s how it goes.
 One of the members says to you, “I’m gonna finish a week, maybe two, later than planned.”
 Visions of the whole project collapsing flash through your mind.
-You’ve come to Project Team Building Technique Moment of Truth #2 and there are choices here too.
+But you have choices on how you handle the situation.

-It’s hard to do but you need to handle bad news positively and show appreciation for the opportunity to solve the problem.
-The team member with a variance often is not to blame.
+You need to learn to handle bad news positively and show appreciation for the opportunity to solve the problem.
+Keep in mind that the team member with a late task often is not to blame.
 Even if they are the culprit, it shouldn’t be obvious that you’ve reached that conclusion.
 You should handle the variance as a problem you and the team member have to jointly solve.
 You want your team members to continue to trust you.
-Then you get the exceedingly valuable opportunity to solve a problem early, when it’s small.
+When they do, you get the valuable opportunity to solve problems early, when they’re small.
 If you discourage your team members from giving you bad news, you doom yourself to discovering problems when it’s too late to recover.
 Leadership & Team Performance

 Bad Team Building Techniques: Moment of Truth #3 – Micromanagement

-It is enormously difficult to keep your hands off people’s assignments when the sponsor is putting pressure on you about missed deadlines and budget overruns.
-But that is exactly the moment at which you need the benefit of a project team that feels accountable for their achievements and has some incentive to meet and, hopefully, exceed their assignments.
+Micromanagers want to “make things happen, now!” so they stick their fingers into everyone’s assignments.
+They may have built a commitment foundation where the team feels accountable for their achievements.
+But as soon as they make the decisions and treat the team members as drones, they’ve reverted to micromanaging.
+It’s difficult to keep your hands off people’s assignments when the sponsor is putting pressure on you about missed deadlines and budget overruns.
+But that is exactly the moment when you need the benefit of a project team that feels accountable for their achievements.
+Then they have some incentive to meet and, hopefully, exceed their assignments.